 Mozambique (Toronga)

-In Mozambique, as in other sub-Saharan African countries, it only rains three months a year, as long as there are no prolonged floods or droughts as a result of climate change.
-During these three months, they practice subsistence farming in which they produce corn, a food that should last 12 months of the year.
-Bike pumps are installed during the dry season, so that they can continue to practice agriculture during the eight months when it is not raining.
-Thanks to these low-cost irrigation systems, families can have a more varied diet, reduce their food insecurity, earn income and improve the quality of their daily lives.
-In the agricultural plots they plant vegetables, of which 30 per cent goes to his personal consumption and the remaining 70 per cent is sold in local markets.
+But since Azada Verde (Green Pedal) started installing bike pumps during the dry season, they can continue to practice agriculture during the eight months when it’s not raining.
+Thanks to these low-cost irrigation systems, families can have a more varied diet, reduce their food insecurity, earn an income and improve the quality of their daily lives.
+In the agricultural plots they plant vegetables, 30% of which goes to the farmer’s personal consumption while the remaining 70% is sold in local markets.

 The project was born in May 2018 with the installation of the first three Bici-bombas in the town of Toronga, Sofala province.
-To date, 25 Bike Bombs have been built and installed in 25 farming families (150 beneficiaries) in two different districts (Buzi and Chibabava) in Sofala Province.
+To date, 25 Bike Bombs have been built and installed for 25 farming families (150 beneficiaries) in two different districts (Buzi and Chibabava) in Sofala Province.

 Project leader